Master-Code234/weather-app/README.md

 - Get an API key from [OpenWeatherMap](https://openweathermap.org/)
 - Start the development server with npm run dev.

+## Future Enhancements

+- Implement a geoLocator API to automatically determine the user's location.
+- Enhance the search bar with a list of searchable locations for user convenience.
+- Expand the app to display additional weather information, such as a 7-day forecast.

 ## Known Issues:
 - The app does not currently display an error message for a location not found.